Trends in Telecom Risk Management

 Telecom companies, mainly mobile network providers, have a positive outlook on the autonomous vehicle industry as a potential vertical for growth.
 The number of people interested in renting or purchasing an autonomous vehicle has increased by nearly 15%.
 Telecom providers and their new 5G networks will be crucial to the emergence of autonomous vehicles, and several manufacturers are looking at collaborations that go beyond basic relationships with contractors.
 However, a new collection of regulatory risks for telecoms firms will be launched by joining the autonomous car industry.
 Current automotive regulations are still complex, and autonomous vehicle regulations are in flux around the world and make matters worse.
 Until technology advances and the laws become more defined, it will be especially risky to work in this sector.

 New Risk Landscapes

-With emerging technology such as 5G networking, autonomous vehicles, and IoT expected to transform the way consumers live and work, it is an exciting time for the telecom industry.
+With emerging technology such as 5G network planning, autonomous vehicles, and IoT expected to transform the way consumers live and work, it is an exciting time for the telecom industry.
 Nevertheless, with these developments come new sources of risk.
 To ensure their companies survive the risks posed by these emerging risk vectors, telecom risk management professionals will need to be on their toes through 2021 and beyond.